Metallic Epoxy Flooring Vancouver, BC

 Metallic colour inspirations for Vancouver interiors

 Metallic pigments can be blended and layered to create unique movement — from soft smoky neutrals to bold ocean tones and warm bronze.
 These are inspiration colours.
-Your final floor is custom-built during installation based on lighting, layout, and movement style.
+Your final floor is custom-built during installation based on your lighting, layout, movement style, and the look you want.

 How we match metallic tones to your space